fluthjs/fluth-doc/docs/en/api/operator/combine.md

 ## Parameters

-- `...args$`: Multiple [Stream](/en/api/stream#stream) or [Observable](/en/api/observable) instances
+- ...args$: Multiple [Stream](/en/api/stream#stream) or [Observable](/en/api/observable) instances

 ## Details

-- The new stream only emits its first value after all input streams have emitted their first value
+- The new stream only emits its first value after all input streams have emitted their first value.
-- Whenever any input stream emits a new value, the new stream emits an array containing the latest values of all streams
+- Whenever any input stream emits a new value, the new stream emits an array containing the latest values of all streams.
-- If any input stream emits a rejected value, the new stream emits an array in a rejected state containing the error value
+- If any input stream emits a rejected value, the new stream emits an array in a rejected state containing the error value.
-- When all input streams unsubscribe, the new stream also unsubscribes
+- When all input streams [unsubscribe](/en/guide/base.html#unsubscribe), the new stream also unsubscribes.
-- When all input streams [complete](/en/guide/base#complete), the new stream also completes
+- When all input streams [complete](/en/guide/base#complete), the new stream also completes.
-- If all input streams are in a completed state at the beginning, the output stream will [complete](/en/guide/base#complete)
+- If all input streams are in a completed state at the beginning, the output stream will [complete](/en/guide/base#complete).

 ## Examples